icingmoon/icingmoon.github.io/_posts/2024-12-30-hxp-CTF-2024-Writeup.md

 \end{aligned}
 $$

-The left-hand side is known and we bruteforce the candidates of $a, b$ in a meet-in-the-middle way:
+The right-hand side is known and we bruteforce the candidates of $a, b$ in a meet-in-the-middle way:

 - Enumerate $b$, compute table containing all possible values of $2 \cdot c^{-d_1 \cdot 2^{504}} \cdot c^{-b}$.
 - Enumerate $a$, compute $(c^{2^{252}})^a$ and check if there is a collision in the aforementioned table.
 Once we find a collision, we can retrieve $a, b$ and correct the error bits.